xlwang233/pytorch-DCRNN/README.md

 ## Log and Model Savings
-Log information will be saved at `saved/log/.../info.log` and the best validated model will be saved to `saved/model/.../model_best.pth`
+Log information will be saved at `saved/log/.../info.log` The best validated model will be saved at `saved/model/.../model_best.pth`

 The evaluation results acquired is recorded in test_results.log